Practical 3: Foundations (Part 2)

 More Dictionary Action!

-And how would it need to change to print out the name and latitude of every city?
+And how would it need to change to print out the name and latitude of every listing?

 The output should be something like this: